-Deterioration in market Conditions and Change of Consumer Demand
+Deterioration in Market Conditions and Change of Consumer Demand

-Various control measures have been implemented by the UK government to contain the spread of COVID-19, including but not limited to the statutory business closure of all bars and restaurants temporarily and social distancing which, to a great extent, restricts dine-in patronage and social gatherings.
+Various control measures have been implemented by the UK government to contain the spread of COVID-19 and its new variants, including but not limited to the statutory business closure of all pubs and restaurants temporarily and social distancing which, to a great extent, restricts dine-in patronage and social gatherings.
 This has resulted in a sudden tremendous plunge in consumption of products and services provided by the pubs and restaurants in the UK.
-In view of the uncertainty over the duration of such control measures, the resulting effect on the industry is unpredictable depending on the development of COVID-19, which may pose significant adverse impact on the Group's business, financial conditions, results of operations or growth prospects.
-In relation to non-recourse debt financing, the Group has been working with the relevant creditors to obtain waivers in respect of potential covenant breaches as a result of COVID-19.
-However, there is no assurance that such waivers could always be obtained.
+In view of the uncertainty over the duration of such control measures, the resulting effect on the industry is unpredictable and may pose significant adverse impact on the Group's business, financial conditions, results of operations or growth prospects.
+The pace of recovery depends on the development of COVID-19 situation and mass vaccination programmes.
+In relation to non-recourse debt financing, the Group has obtained waivers from the relevant creditors (except for one debenture) in respect of covenant breaches as a result of COVID-19.
+There is no assurance that such waivers could always be obtained in future.

-Outcome of Brexit negotiations and the knock-on effects cast another layer of uncertainty and it remains unclear how consumer confidence will be impacted upon as Brexit unfolds.
+Brexit and the knock-on effects cast another layer of uncertainty and it remains unclear how consumer confidence will be impacted upon as Brexit unfolds.
 The Group's business operates in a market where consumer behavior may change from time to time.
 The use of digital media, including the expanding food delivery market, also adds to the competition.
 Failure to respond to increased competition, to refine segmentation and adopt branding effectively, to price products appropriately and to align the portfolio of product offerings to meet the demand of consumers could all lead to reduced revenue, profitability and lower than anticipated market share and growth rates.